 Another castle in eastern Croatia was also converted into an interesting museum.
 The Odescalchi castle now houses the Ilok Town Museum that has an archaeological, medieval, ethnography and gallery section.
 It has dominated the centre of town since the 15th century, when it was built by Nicholas of Ilok (Nikola Iločki in Croatian).
-It was gifted to Pope Innocent XI Odescalchi and his princely family in Italy as a token of gratitude for their help in liberating Ilok from the Ottomans.
-His nephews expanded the castle in the 18th century, giving it the look we see today, and set up modern wine cellars beneath it, which are still in use.
-After it was destroyed in the Homeland War, it was completely rebuilt as a cultural monument, with visible traces of various layers that were added over time, and its atrium offers magnificent views of the Danube.
+It was gifted to Pope Innocent XI Odescalchi and his princely family in Italy as a token

+On the remnants of the Cistercian abbey of Vallis Honesta de Gotho in Kutjevo, from the 13th century, the Jesuit Order built a grand castle in the Baroque style in the 18th century, which was at the height of its glory during the time of the Turković family.